jcruden/operation-pahrump/README.md

      });
      ```
    - This will prompt you to set passwords for all users
+   - Optionally, you can override the Firebase config by copying `js/firebase-config.example.js` to `js/firebase-config.js` and modifying it

 5. **Access Admin Panel**:
    - Go to `admin.html`